astronomer/docs/software/documentation-overview.md

 ## Key administrator actions

-If you need to regularly manage users and cloud resources for Astronomer Software, use the following docs as your core reference:
+If you regularly manage users and cloud resources for Astronomer Software, use the following docs as your core reference:

 - [Apply a platform configuration changes](apply-platform-config.md)
 - [Manage users on Astronomer Software](workspace-permissions.md)